Psychoanalytic Section (ICP)

-These are the six associations that make up the psychoanalytic section of the ICP.
+These are the seven associations that make up the psychoanalytic section of the ICP:

 Irish Analytical Psychology Association